Benefit fund portfolio investment entity

-Benefit fund portfolio investment entities (PIEs) are registered superannuation schemes under the Superannuation Scheme Act 1989 and compliant with section 15(1)(a) of the Act.
+Benefit fund PIEs are registered superannuation schemes under the Superannuation Scheme Act 1989 and compliant with section 15(1)(a) of the Act.

 Benefit fund PIEs are taxed at the basic income tax rate that currently applies to the fund.

 Benefit fund PIEs do not attribute income to investors.
 They cannot calculate tax liability using rates provided by investors (prescribed investor rates).

 Benefit fund PIEs must file income tax returns annually.